 And I must pause till it come back to me.

 Given how technology is moving, all the functions of your phone will be migrated directly into your brain.
 The “screen” will be projected into your vision and options chosen by thoughts.

 All vision, sound, thoughts and feelings could be recorded.
-You could download and replay any recording from yourself or anybody else.
+You could download and replay any recording from your experiences, or indeed from any experience of anyone else.
 Communication by mindscapes could replace the spoken and written word.

 Your mind could operate any physical body.